Neotrium Icon

 Confirm the daily fluid target with his nephrologist.
 Some CKD patients are asked to drink more; others are restricted.
 The kitchen should not make soup-heavy meals without checking — a large bowl of soup can push him over his daily fluid allowance.
 Serve water with meals, not after.
 Avoid flavoured waters, vitamin waters, and anything with electrolyte additives.

-Albumin 32 g/L (L) 38–50 Quality protein at every meal — fish, egg whites, skinless poultry.
+Albumin 32 (L) 36 Rising Quality protein at every meal is paying off.

-Potassium 4.4 mmol/L 3.5–5.0 On target — keep avoiding high-K foods so it stays there.
+Potassium 4.4 4.5 Stable On target — keep avoiding bananas, oranges, tomato paste.

 Section V — Gut Health & Digestive Recovery